 The program continues to build a solid foundation with young personnel, and since his debut season in 2015, Wachenheim has transformed expectations and attitudes within the VMI football program and has shown that sustainable success can be attained with enthusiasm, hard work, resilience and dedication.

-As was the case in his debut season as VMI head coach, the Keydets in 2016 under Wachenheim were significantly more competitive in a Southern Conference that produced four teams that reached the FCS playoffs.
+Two years ago, the Keydet football program showed such potential in Wachenheim’s second season that the Keydets were significantly more competitive in a Southern Conference that produced four teams that reached the FCS playoffs.
 Overall, the scoring margin improved from -11.9 in 2015 to -7.3 and the Keydets started the season 3-2 for the first time since 2003 and in the process won back-to-back road games for the first time in 35 years.
 The three wins also were the most in a season since 2010.

-VMI continued to improve on defense in 2016 allowing 7.3 points less per game and the fewest opponent points in a season since 2003.
+In that same 2016 year, VMI allowed 7.3 points less per game than in 2015 and the fewest opponent points in a season since 2003.
 The defense also ranked third in opponents third down conversions allowed.
 VMI was the least penalized team in the conference and improved its turnover margin +12 from a year ago.
 Nine VMI football players earned postseason awards from the Southern Conference.

 Off the field, Wachenheim’s cadet-athletes have excelled thanks to better execution of their daily activities and the results have fostered an improved team GPA, better retention rates, and a full commitment to “winning the VMI way.”

 A 1984 graduate of the United States Air Force Academy and veteran coach with over 25 years of experience in the college ranks, Wachenheim came to VMI from the University of Virginia where he had served for five seasons, including being the Cavaliers offensive line coach since 2011.
 Prior to his tenure in Charlottesville, Wachenheim was the offensive coordinator and offensive line coach at Liberty University for three seasons (2006-08).